mantoniou/Get-CleanData/README.md

 ==================================================================
-Course Project for Getting and Cleaning Data Coursera course
+Course Project for Getting and Cleaning Data
 ==================================================================
 regarding Human Activity Recognition Using Smartphones Dataset